-CNG or LNG?
+Which Fuel: CNG or LNG?

 Compressed natural gas (CNG) is natural gas that’s “compressed” to less than one percent of the volume it occupies at standard atmospheric pressure and stored at pressures as high as 3,600 psi.
 Natural gas that’s cooled to minus 260 degrees Fahrenheit becomes a liquid — that is, liquefied natural gas (LNG) — shrunk to a volume even lower than CNG, allowing for smaller fuel tanks for LNG to achieve an equivalent range to CNG.

 But, which is better for medium-duty trucks?
 It depends on the specific job.

 “LNG is best suited for high-mileage applications where the fuel is consumed more quickly so that the fleet is not exposed to fuel venting (a characteristic of LNG),” said Perry of Ryder.
 “LNG fueling infrastructure is more limited than CNG, which also has an impact on the applications that can be supported.
 CNG is much more widely available and provides a lower cost per diesel gallon equivalent and overall operating costs under current conditions.”